jeffgillan/cog_copc_generate/README.md

 Configuration to run `automate-metashape` and `cog_copc_generate` sequentially is controlled in the `docker-compose.yml` file located in this repository.
 Download this file to be in or near the local directory with the aerial images to be processed.
 You only need to change a few items in this yml.

 * Specify the directory of images to be mounted in the container.
+This is relative to your current working directory.
 * Make sure your Metashape license has already been declared in your terminal session
 * Specify the directory where the output image products are being written to.
-This is how `cog_copc_generate` knows where to look for .tif and .laz/.las files for conversion to COGs and COPCs.
+This is relative to your current working directory and is specified within the automate-metashape `config.yml`.

 <br>